 Pass-through entity: means a non-Federal entity that provides a subaward to a subrecipient to carry out part of a federal program.

+State Wage Interchange System (SWIS): an interstate exchange of wage data between participating state agencies for the purpose of assessing and reporting on state and local performance for the programs authorized under WIOA, under other statutory provisions authorizing programs identified as one-stop partners under WIOA, and for other purposes allowed under the SWIS Data Sharing Agreement.

 Subaward: an award provided by a pass-through entity to a subrecipient for the subrecipient to carry out part of a federal award received by the pass-through entity.
 It does not include payments to a contractor or payments to an individual that is a beneficiary of a federal program.
 A subaward may be provided through any form of legal agreement, including an agreement that the pass-through entity considers a contract.